MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 !!! note

-    The mass exchange associated with the latent heat flux depends on the glacier surface temperature and the direction of the moisture gradient ($\Delta q$):
+    The phase change associated with the latent heat flux depends on the glacier surface temperature and the direction of the moisture gradient ($\Delta q$):

 | Phase Change | Surface Energy Exchange | Surface Mass Exchange | Surface Temp |
 |-----------|----------|-----------|------------|